Table-R1: Region-based Reinforcement Learning for Table Understanding: Results and Analysis

 \subsection{Ablation Study}

-We employ Qwen3-8B as the base model for ablation study.
+We use Qwen3-8B as the base model for ablation study.
 Table~\ref{exp2} presents the experimental results.

-Compared to the baseline TableLLM~\citep{tablebench}, the introduction of RE-SFT significantly enhances the model's performance on TableBench, with a remarkable improvement of 15.21 on the PoT data particularly.
-However, on the other two out-of-domain test sets WikiTQ and WikiSQL, the performance drops by 3.96 and 1.57 respectively.
-The incorporation of table regions in CoT also leads to an increase in the average number of response tokens across the three test sets, by 129\%, 228\%, and 47.3\% respectively.
-Subsequent to applying RE-SFT to the model, we utilize the GRPO algorithm for reinforcement learning.
-The experimental results show that the performance on DP, TCoT, and SCoT data of Tablebench, along with the WikiTQ data, are significantly enhanced.
-However, the performance on PoT data slightly decrease, while the effect on WikiSQL is slightly improved.
-Meanwhile, the problem of increased response tokens due to the introduction of table regions still persists, with an average increase of 16.5\% and 373\% on TableBench and WikiSQL.
+Compared to the baseline TableLLM~\citep{tablebench}, RE-SFT significantly enhances the model's performance on TableBench, especially with a 15.21 gain in PoT data.
+Yet, it causes performance drops of 3.96 and 1.57 on the other two out-of-domain test sets WikiTQ and WikiSQL.
+Integrating table regions into CoT also increases average response tokens across the three test sets by 129\%, 228\%, and 47.3\% respectively.
+We further employ GRPO algorithm for reinforcement learning.
+Experiment results show marked improvement in Tablebench DP, TCoT, SCoT, and WikiTQ performance, while PoT performance slightly decreases.
+GRPO also causes a rise in response reasoning tokens, with TableBench and WikiSQL seeing average increases of 16.5\% and 373\%.
 Then, we substitute GRPO with the TARPO algorithm (without penalty $\mathcal{P}$).
 The results demonstrate slight performance enhancements on TableBench and WikiSQL, while experiencing a minor decline on WikiTQ.
-Notably, TARPO achieve a significant reduction in average response tokens compared to GRPO, with decreases of 59.3\%, 58.2\%, and 80.3\% across three datasets.
-Furthermore, we add the penalty $\mathcal{P}$ into TARPO to achieve consistency preference.
+Notably, TARPO achieve a significant reduction in average response tokens compared to GRPO, with decreases of 59.3\%, 58.2\%, and 80.3\% across three datasets, which suggests that TARPO can guide a more concise and direct CoT process.
+Furthermore, we add the penalty $\mathcal{P}$ in TARPO to achieve consistency preference.
 The results show a slight improvement on TableBench and more noticeable enhancements on WikiTQ and WikiSQL by 0.78\% and 1.67\%.
-This indicates that the penalty $\mathcal{P}$ effectively constrain the optimization consistency between table region and final answer in reinforcement training.
+This indicates that the penalty $\mathcal{P}$ effectively constrain the optimization consistency between table region and answer in training.
 It strengthens the rationality of the reasoning process by preventing the LLM from learning low-quality reasoning strategies that generate correct answers accidentally.
 Consequently, it improves the generalization of LLM on out-of-domain datasets.